vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 *Objection*:—

-&gt; “When the *Śūdra* is not entitled to study the scripture and learn its &gt; meaning, how can he be entitled to the performance of the acts therein &gt; prescribed?
-Unless the man knows the exact form of the act, he cannot &gt; do it; unless he studies the scriptures, he cannot know what is &gt; contained in them; and no unlearned person is entitled to the &gt; performance of any (religious) act.”
+> “When the *Śūdra* is not entitled to study the scripture and learn its
+> meaning, how can he be entitled to the performance of the acts therein
+> prescribed?
+Unless the man knows the exact form of the act, he cannot
+> do it; unless he studies the scriptures, he cannot know what is
+> contained in them; and no unlearned person is entitled to the
+> performance of any (religious) act.”

 True; but the requisite knowledge can be obtained from the advice of other persons.
 The *Śūdra* may be dependent upon a Brāhmaṇa; or a